lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 The aminoacid residues in the active side that bind jasmonate are conserved in both seedplant and fern clades.
 Therefore we conclude these sequences are most likely _A. filiculoides_ JOX1 and JOX2.
 The specific site of expression hints that Jasmonate signaling may be important in _Azolla_ symbiosis communication.

+### MIKc
+By definition, ferns and seedplants have different methods of sexual reproduction.
+In chapter \ref{it_takes_two} we take interest in finding the fern transcription factors behind the transition to sexual reproduction.
+We use RNAseq to find these transcriptionfactors and then place these in a phylogeny with seedplant ABCDE genes responsible for flower organ identity.
+The exact methods are detailed in chapter \ref{it_takes_two}.
+I highlight it here for our use of prank INDEL realignment (as demonstrated in +@fig:fig7_align_trimprank A vs. B) for this was a major step in acquiring a well supported phylogeny (+@fig:fig7_MIKCc_phylogeny).
+In this particular example, it is hard to extrapolate functional annotation from one seedplant clade to a fern clade.
+The fern clades with sequences of interest often contain many gene duplications, and not all fern clades contain sequences of the same species.
+Many genes may be missing from the 1kP dataset due to it being transcriptome based.
+Genes involved in the transition to sexual reproduction are after all not ubiquitously expressed, nor abundantly expressed when considering bulk tissue RNA extractions.
+More genome based data of seed-free plants and functional characterisation of transcription factors may allow us to better interpret a phylogeny like this one.

+![Azolla MIKCc phylogenetic analysis and response to FR.
+The Azolla MIKCC gene model encoded by Azfi_s0028.g024032 was annotated manually.
+Sequences extracted from the genome browsers of each species were aligned with MAFFT E-INS-i [@Katoh2013], then trimmed with trimAl [@Capella-Gutierrez2009].
+First a draft phylogeny was computed with IQTREE [@Nguyen2015], then this draft phylogeny served as a guide for alignment optimization with PRANK [@Loytynoja2014] of the untrimmed original MAFFT E-INS-i alignment.
+This optimized alignment was then trimmed again with trimAl and used for inference of the final phylogeny with IQTREE.
+Bootstrap values are transfer bootstraps calculated with 1000 nonparametric bootstrap trees [@Lemoine2018].
+Transfer bootstrap assays similarity of nodes rather than binary identical or nonidentical nodes in bootstrap trees: it therefore tends to be more informative for bigger trees.
+All code is deposited on github.com/lauralwd/MIKC_tree.
+The tree was rooted on a group of algal sequences.
+Nodes with bootstrap support equal or greater than 50% are indicated.
+Branches are color coded as per their plant lineage.](source/figures/fig7_MIKCc_phylogeny.pdf){#fig:fig7_MIKCc_phylogeny}

 ## discussion